rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-3-general-pattern.md

 <!-- ======================================================================= -->
 ## node levels

-The node level of a next subsequent node in the pre-order trace may be equal to the level of its predecessor (x=n, a sibling), one greater (n+1, a first child), or less than that (n-x, a sibling to an ancestor).
+The node level (in the unordered doctree) of a next subsequent node in the pre-order trace may be equal to the level of its predecessor (x=n, a sibling), one greater (n+1, a first child), or less than that (n-x, a sibling to an ancestor).

-Recall that descriptions such as "node level" and "first child" always are by default in regards to the node order of the unordered document tree.
+Recall that descriptions such as "node level" and "first child" are by default always in regards to the node order of the unordered document tree.
 Because of that, clarifications such as "former node level" may be omitted.

 <!-- ======================================================================= -->